volcano-sh/volcano/docs/design/Network Topology Aware Scheduling.md

 ## Feature Interaction

-## Performance
+### Performance

-Build nodeGroups list from hyperNode CRD may increase the time complexity when there are too many nodes and switches
+Build nodeGroups list from hyperNode CRD may increase the time complexity when there are too many nodes and switches, and we need to optimize performance.

-## GUI/CLI
+### GUI/CLI

 topology-generator : a new tool/controller to generate topology CR by labels, a new tool to display the hierarchical switches and nodes intuitively.